Movatterモバイル変換

 GS-122 kg (49 lb)Gravity Space

-Falcon Heavy was originally slated to launch the Viasat-2 satellite, but due to delays anAriane 5launch vehicle was used instead.[150]
+Falcon Heavy was originally slated to launch the Viasat-2 satellite, but due to delays anAriane 5launch vehicle was used.[149]
 Viasat maintained the launch option and delivered its nextKa-band satellite aboard the Falcon Heavy – this one intended to provide service to theAmericas region.
 Astranis' microGEO satellite Arcturus was manifested in late September 2021.
-Following a series of MVac engine burns and long periods of coasting, the upper stage of Falcon Heavy deployed the satellite into a near-geosynchronous orbit at approximately T+4:32:27.[151][152]
+Following a series of MVac engine burns and long periods of coasting, the upper stage of Falcon Heavy deployed the satellite into a near-geosynchronous orbit at approximately T+4:32:27.[150][151]
 The upper stage went on to successfully deploy the additional payloads, G-Space 1 and Arcturus.
-Featured a thermal gray band second stage, due to performance requirements for a direct GEO injection, both the center core and side boosters were expended without landing legs or grid fins, this was also the first fully expendable mission for Falcon Heavy since its introduction, the fairings were recovered with heavy burn marks.
+Featured a thermal gray band second stage, due to performance requirements for a direct GEO injection, both the center core and side boosters were expended (thus configured without landing legs or grid fins).
+This was also the first fully expendable mission for Falcon Heavy since its introduction with the fairings being recovered with heavy burn marks.

 03:04[152]